-The Faculty, Administration, and Board of Directors review the st of candidates for graduation during the Spring term of each year. legrees are conferred at the annual Commencement in May.
-Students ho finish all requirements for graduation during the Fall semester may seive their diploma within 90 days of completion by request.
+The Faculty, Administration, and Board of Directors review the list of candidates for graduation during the Spring term of each year.
+Degrees are conferred at the annual Commencement in May.
+Students who finish all requirements for graduation during the Fall semester may receive their diploma within 90 days of completion by request.